This article has all the basic growing and planting information that is going to help you with How to Grow a Cashew Tree!

 Wondering where do cashews come from?
 To find out, click here!

 As for the fruits of this tree, do not be fooled by appearances.
-The cashew apple is oval-shaped, like bell pepper: yellow, orange, or red in color is a false fruit (it is also edible).
-The real fruit, more discreet is a nut attached to the end of the fake fruit.
-It is that which contains the edible kernel, which we called Cashew.
+The cashew apple is oval-shaped, like a bell pepper–yellow, orange, or red in color is a false fruit (it is also edible).
+The real fruit, more discreet, is a nut attached to the end of the fake fruit.
+It is that which contains the edible kernel, which we call Cashew.

-Here’s everything you need to know about are cashews poisonous or not?
+Here’s everything you need to know about whether cashews are poisonous.

 How to Grow a Cashew Tree from Seeds?